-Buying the freehold of your house isn’t something you can do on your own without expert legal advice, and it is always worth getting advice from a solicitor who specialises in freehold purchase – most conveyancing solicitors have little if any experience of enfranchisement – especially when it comes to enfranchising of a house.
+Buying the freehold of your house isn’t something you can do on your own without expert legal advice, and it is always worth getting advice from a solicitor who specialises in freehold purchase.
+Most conveyancing solicitors have little, if any, experience of enfranchisement – especially when it comes to enfranchising a house.

 Our solicitors are genuine specialists – freehold purchase and lease extension work is all they do, so by instructing us, you can rest assured you’re dealing with someone who really knows what they doing .